autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/vehicle/doors/layout.md

     - name: status
       text: response status
     - name: doors.roles
-      text: The roles of the door in the current operation of the vehicle.
+      text: The roles of the door in the service the vehicle provides.
-    - name: doors.pose
+    - name: doors.description
-      text: The pose of the door where the direction to get off is positive X-axis.
+      text: The description of the door for display in the interface.
 ---

 {% extends 'design/autoware-interfaces/templates/autoware-interface.jinja2' %}